 - A computer with a good monitor for displaying correct colors.
 (I didn’t have a nice monitor so I bought this one.
 Try calibrating your existing monitor.)

 - Photo editing software.
 (I use Photoshop.)

-- Back up inks (I’m sticking to Canon brand.)
+- Back-up inks (I’m sticking to the Canon brand.)